yaml/yaml-spec/.github/contributing.md

 Changes to the YAML language itself will be made using an RFC process.
-We are still working out the final details of this process, but we intend to have it all worked out by the end of October 2021.
+We are still working out the final details of this process, but we intend to have it all worked out in the coming weeks.

 For now we ask that you **don't submit RFCs** or comment on the ones that we attempted to start earlier.